 Learn more about how to save energy at home this summer:

 At night use fans to draw in cooler night air.
-Close the windows during the day to keep the cooler air in.
+Close the windows during the day to keep cooler air inside.

 Reduce heat gain by keeping windows and blinds closed during the day.
 Open windows in the evening and early in the morning to allow cooler air in.